Freshwater fishing — Strategic Scorecard

 View DT03 attribute details

 Regulatory arbitrariness acts as the primary driver of operational risk in the freshwater sector.
-Governance is characterized by fragmented, multi-jurisdictional oversight, where local and national authorities frequently enact sudden changes to extraction quotas and export licenses without standardized transition periods.
+Governance is characterized by fragmented, multi-jurisdictional oversight, where compliance with extraction quotas and export licenses is increasingly mediated by automated, non-transparent bureaucratic systems.

 View DT04 attribute details

-• Metric: Roughly 40% of small-scale freshwater catch enters the global supply chain through unverified informal nodes.
+• Metric: Roughly 40% of small-scale freshwater catch enters the global supply chain through unverified informal nodes lacking digital chain-of-custody.

 View DT05 attribute details